Uber was using Atlassian’s HipChat for the employees to communicate within the work space.

 The carpooling service giant undoubtedly has one of the flawless apps for its services.
-Uber is the leading ride sharing company in many parts of the world.
+Uber is the leading ride-sharing company in many parts of the world.
 The company has around 14,000 of the employees out of which major portion is taken by the skillful engineers.

-The most prominent advantage of using the self-developed chat application is that its user interface is much like the chat apps are popular among the Uber employees said by spokesperson from the Uber.
+The most prominent advantage of using the self-developed chat application is that its user interface is much like the chat apps are popular among the Uber employees said by a spokesperson from the Uber.

 Uber successfully replaces the HipChat with its newly created uChat app which is a great step by the company to take everything under its control.
-According to Uber in order to replace the previously buy-in app by the newly crafted took too much planning and alignment within the organization.
+According to Uber, to replace the previously buy-in app by the newly crafted took too much planning and alignment within the organization.
 However, the easy accessibility, quick message delivery and other improvements worth the transition.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.